About this agent

 What is the Contract Review agent?

-Contract Review is a Legal specialist AI agent built on OpenClaw.
+Contract Review is a Legal specialist AI agent on the ibl.ai platform.
 Agreement analysis, redlining, and risk flagging for transactional matters.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Contract Review and keep my data private?